ParhamEsmaeily/CryptoTracker/README.md

 V2 - List of top 300 crypto currencies with pages to flip through

-V2.2 Add Favorite section to track favorites in Home page + hover animation on home crypto - LIVE NOW
+V2.2 Add Favorite section to track favorites in Home page + hover animation on home crypto.

+V2.3 Added Canadian prices.

 V3 Account creation with google auth and save preferences.